killercup/materialx/downloader/README.md

 [This API spec](https://api.matlib.gpuopen.com/api/swagger/) was used as a reference.

-This script will only download materials under MIT license.
+This script will only download materials under the MIT license.